kavia-common/unified-app-connector-platform-167255-167265/connector_backend_api/README.md

 # Connector Backend API

+See SECURITY.md for security architecture, headers, rate limits, and configuration guidance.
+Copy .env.example to .env and set strong values for JWT_STATE_SECRET and ENCRYPTION_KEY before running in production.

 Backend service managing connectors, authentication (OAuth/API Key), multi-tenant logic, and business logic for interacting with third-party APIs such as Jira and Confluence.

 ## Run locally